Main Line (Long Island Rail Road)

 West of Ronkonkoma station, the Main Line is largely double tracked and electrified with 750V DC third rail, with trains governed by Automatic Block and Interlocking Signals and by Automatic Train Control.
-The line contains a third track between Divide and Queens Interlockings and a fourth track between Queens and Harold Interlockings.
+The line contains a third track between Divide and Park Interlockings and a fourth track between Park and Harold Interlockings.
 East of Ronkonkoma to Greenport, the line is not electrified and trains operate in non-signaled dark territory, with all train movements being governed by timetable and train order authority.
 Passenger service east of Hicksville station is covered by Ronkonkoma Branch timetables, as it is the final connecting point to other services.